TheBestWebsite/DaRiggedRust/README.md

 ### Now go forth!
 Impress your friends with this!
 Just make sure to give me credit!
 # Notes
 A slightly modified version of this game can be found on Scratch at https://scratch.mit.edu/projects/1151990314.
 Go there for more complete credits.
+(Note in a note: I am OneGoodChance)

 Thanks to TED-ED and Dan Finkel for the original inspiration for this project, "Can you solve the rogue AI riddle?"
 The lesson can be found on TED-ED's website at https://ed.ted.com/lessons/can-you-solve-the-rogue-ai-riddle-dan-finkel.
 (Note: the answer is also the answer to this game - I encourage you to try to solve the riddle before looking at the answer.)